oopsmails/general-info/virtualbox/ubuntu20.04-202112-install.md

 It will require few seconds through this terminal command:

+sudo apt install virtualbox-guest-utils virtualbox-guest-dkms

+if cannot find virtualbox-guest-dkms, then,

+You don't need to install virtualbox-dkms.

+You do need to install dkms package, which is a part of standard Debian repository.

+I normally install it before installing VirtualBox, but the order might not matter:

+$ sudo aptitude install dkms <----------------- just sudo apt install dkms

-sudo apt install virtualbox-guest-utils virtualbox-guest-dkms Then execute again sudo ./VBoxLinuxAdditions.run as you did and it should work fine
+Then execute again sudo ./VBoxLinuxAdditions.run as you did and it should work fine

 Note, if after intall, still see some error ... just ignore and restart!